| ABOUT | PROJECTS | OTHER WORK | SHOP | LINKS | CONTACT |

-The Sexuality of Fear is the working title for my FMP on the Foundation Art and Design course at the Birmingham Institute of Art and Design.
-The project hopes to explore the similarities in the anonymity of the Catholic confessional and the anonymity and confession found in sex club dark rooms.
+The Sexuality of Fear was the title for my Final Major Project on the Foundation Art and Design course at the Birmingham Institute of Art and Design.
+The project explored the similarities in the anonymity of the Catholic confessional and the anonymity and confession found in sex club dark rooms.
 They're both places where people discuss and act upon things they wouldn't anywhere else, perhaps because they have some degree of anonymity to hide behind.
 They're also places where people confront fears but at different levels.
-I am also interested in exploring how sexual fetishes and general fears and phobias sometimes interlink.
-This project is also influenced by my current job as a webcam performer.
+I was also interested in exploring how sexual fetishes and general fears and phobias sometimes interlink.
+The project was also influenced by my job as an adult webcam performer.

 Free Live Breakdown

-On January 23rd I broadcast live on my Ustream account for two hours as I listened to a playlist made up of 26 songs that I find emotionally effect me the most.
-This videos shows me listening to six songs that effected me the most.
-(Spotify playlist)
+At the beginning of the project, I broadcast live on my Ustream account for two hours as I listened to a playlist of songs that I find emotionally effect me the most (listen on Spotify).
+This video shows me listening to six songs that effected me the most.
+A week later, I listened to a playlist made up of songs that turn me on the most (listen on Spotify).
+I found that there was an overlap and found that some of the most melancholic songs also turned me on.

 Fall In Love With Me